Preparing for the RES exams?

 LEVEL 2 – UNDERSTANDING: Candidates are able to interpret, infer, classify, paraphrase or explain a term or concept in a scenario or case study.

 LEVEL 3 – APPLYING: Candidates are able to make use of the knowledge and apply in practical situations.
 This is exhibited through analysis of their client’s situations and being able to offer professional and accurate advice to their clients.

-Level 1 is the lowest cognitive level.
-To reach the next level, the candidate has to attain the prerequisite knowledge and skills at lower levels first, i.e. attaining Level 3 implies that one has acquired the thinking skills at Levels 1 and 2.
+Level 1 represents the lowest level of cognitive skills.
+In order to progress to the next level, candidates must first demonstrate mastery of the prerequisite knowledge and skills at lower levels.
+For example, achieving Level 3 requires the acquisition of thinking skills at Levels 1 and 2.